 - A term project will be developed gradually over the course of the semester as parts of the regular homework assignments.
 Usually it is closely related to your presentation.
 It may be a paper, computer program, script for a skit, video, short story, or some other tangible creative product.
 You will be asked to develop this project gradually throughout the semester and hand in parts of it.
 I am a fan of developing larger projects one modest step at a time!
 Old Chinese saying: "A journey of a thousand miles begins with a single step."
 The target length (if a paper) is 3,000 words.

 - Typical assignments will be worth 100 points.

 - The presentation will be 200 pts. and the term project itself that you hand in will also be 200 pts.

 - If you must be absent from a class or cannot hand something in on time due to illness or some other reason, please contact me for alternative arrangements.

 - This course has students of potentially many different levels and backgrounds.
 This is good and can lead to interesting discussions and perspectives.
-It also means that effort will be a significant factor in grading.
+It also means that student effort will be a significant factor in grading of assignments.
 This way everyone, no matter what your background and preparation, can do well.
 This course is open to all... welcome!

 90% - 100% -- "A" Everyone can get one if they work at it.